LaGuardia Airport: Terminal C

-Former Terminals
+Former terminals

-Terminal B (1964—2022)
+Central Terminal Building

 The Central Terminal Building (CTB) was originally six blocks long, and consisted of a four-story central section, two three-story wings, and four concourses (A, B, C, and D) with 40 aircraft gates.
 The $36 million facilities designed by Harrison and Abramovitz was dedicated on April 17, 1964.
 Delta and US Airways left the CTB in 1983 and 1992 respectively for their own dedicated terminals on the east side of the airport.
 The Port Authority and various airlines carried out a $340 million improvement project in the 1990s to expand and renovate the existing space.
 The terminal was replaced by the new Terminal B, with the final gates (Concourse D) and terminal already demolished in early 2022.

-Terminal C (1992—2022)
+Terminal C (1992–2022)

 The original Terminal C (formerly known as the East End Terminal and USAir Terminal) was a 300000 sqft facility that opened September 12, 1992, at a cost of $250 million.
 Designed by William Nicholas Bodouva + Associates Architects and Planners, it housed part of Delta's operations at LaGuardia.
 On June 4, 2022, Terminal C's check-in and baggage claim areas were closed.

 The building was initially conceived in a 1989 agreement between the Port Authority and Texas Air Corporation (then-owner of Continental Airlines and Eastern Air Lines).
 When Eastern was forcibly bankrupted by Texas Air, its assets—including the new terminal's leases—were transferred to Continental.
 Continental never moved in, and in turn, sold the leases (along with most of its LaGuardia slots) to US Airways as part of a bankruptcy restructuring.
 Trump Shuttle, successor to the Eastern Air Shuttle, also occupied the terminal before becoming US Airways Shuttle.

 As a result of a slot-swap deal between Delta and US Airways, as of July 2012, Delta occupied the majority of the terminal (gates C15–C44).
 American (the former US Airways flights) operated some flights from gates C35–C44 until December 9, 2017.
 The eastern concourse connected to Terminal C has been closed and demolished (Gates C15-C24), and the construction of the new Concourse E has been completed.
 The new concourse opened to the public on June 4, 2022.
 This new concourse is numbered 70–79 for its gates.
+Although Delta originally planned to completely replace the western concourse, it instead opted to refurbish the interior while maintaining much of the structure.
+These gates have been renumbered 61-69.